orbitmines/archive/projects/Writing - 2024. A Universal Language.md

 ---
 ###### Examples: Delayed till working implementation
 - [ ] Expanding superpositions to there permutations (a simple rewrite rule?) - For the general case? (/combinatorics).
-- Folding ray on high-dimensional tensor.
-Or some GPU operators.
-- Tensor
-	- TODO: match, switch, enum (like key=value), dict, keyvalue, pair, ....
-	- TODO: zip, tensor (are these the same as match/switch?)
 - Encoding: Usually ignorant of its use
 - Superposed different inconsistent/logical systems
 - What can be done in parallel ; preference for it.
 So move to stacking in multiple layers parallel composed for execution.
 Need a practical example ffor this.